AlnnvN/dbexpensetracker/README.md

 # dbexpensetracker
-expense tracker with data base (localStorage)
+expense tracker with a data base (localStorage)